web-eid/web-eid-authtoken-validation-java/README.md

 - First, the validator parses the **token header** and extracts the user certificate from the *x5c* field.
 Then it checks the certificate expiration, purpose and policies.
 Next it checks that the certificate is signed by a trusted CA and checks the certificate status with OCSP.
 - Second, the validator validates the **token signature** and parses the **token body**.
 The signature validator validates that the signature was created using the user certificate that was provided in the header.
 - Last, the validator checks the **claims from the token body**.
 It checks that the token hasn't expired, that the *nonce* field contains a valid challenge nonce that exists in the cache and hasn't expired, and that the *aud* field contains the site origin URL.
 Optionally, if configured, it also verifies the site TLS certificate fingerprint included in the *aud* field (see *[Extended configuration](#extended-configuration)* below).

+The authentication token can be used only once as the corresponding nonce will be removed from the cache during nonce validation.
+The nonce will also be automatically evicted from the cache when its cache time-to-live expires.

 ## Basic usage

 As described in section *[5.
 Configure the authentication token validator](#5-configure-the-authentication-token-validator)*, the mandatory configuration parameters are the website origin, nonce cache and trusted certificate authorities.